mutekinootoko/iosAppiconResizer/README.md

 # iosAppiconResizer
-shellscript uses 'sips' to resize icon to all ios appicon sizes required.
+A  shellscript uses 'sips' to resize icon to all ios appicon sizes required.